7AtAri/Robot_ReinforcementLearning/comparison_with_prev_solns.md

-The solution presented in the paper achieves a better solution compared to previous solutions for the problem of free gait generation, continuous improvement of gaits, and adaptation to unexpected conditions, such as a rear-leg deficiency, for a six-legged robot.
+### Drawbacks of Previous Solutions

+- Limited adaptability (dependence on pre-programmed behaviors)
+- No mechanism for continuous improvement in real-time applications
+- Challenges in real-time RL due to computational and practical complexities.

-The novel approach combines the methods of free gait generation with reinforcement learning, effectively addressing several key challenges:
+The integration of free gait generation with reinforcement learning addresses some limitations of earlier methods:

 1. **Continuous Improvement and Adaptation**: The reinforcement learning component allows for the continuous improvement of gaits based on stability margins.
 This leads to the robot adapting more stable gaits over time, enhancing its walking efficiency and stability, even under normal conditions without external effects of instability.